Ledorub/form-creator-server/README.md

 # form-creator-server

-An app for createing simple forms.
+An app for creating simple forms.

 Endpoints:
 - `/` - home page;